-- (1) No person shall fish for halibut from a vessel, nor possess halibut on board a vessel, used either for commercial fishing or as a charter vessel in Area 2A, unless the Commission has issued a license valid for fishing in Area 2A in respect of that vessel. - (2) A license issued for a vessel operating in Area 2A shall be valid only for operating either as a charter vessel or a commercial vessel, but not both. - (3) A vessel with a valid Area 2A commercial license cannot be used to sport fish for Pacific halibut in Area 2A. - (4) A license issued for a vessel operating in the commercial fishery in Area 2A shall be valid for one of the following, but not both: - (a) the directed commercial fishery during the fishing periods specified in paragraph (2) of section 8; or - (b) the incidental catch fishery during the salmon troll fishery specified in paragraph (3) of section 8. - (5) A license issued in respect to a vessel referred to in paragraph (1) of this section must be carried on board that vessel at all times and the vessel operator shall permit its inspection by any authorized officer. - (6) The Commission shall issue a license in respect to a vessel, without fee, from its office in Seattle, Washington, upon receipt of a completed, written, and signed "Application for Vessel License for the Halibut Fishery" form. - (7) A vessel operating in the directed commercial fishery in Area 2A must have its "Application for Vessel License for the Halibut Fishery" form postmarked no later than 11:59 PM on April 30, or on the first weekday in May if April 30 is a Saturday or Sunday. - (8) A vessel operating in the incidental commercial fishery during the salmon troll season in Area 2A must have its "Application for Vessel License for the Halibut Fishery" form postmarked no later than 11:59 PM on March 31, or the first weekday in April if March 31 is a Saturday or Sunday. - (9) Application forms may be obtained from any authorized officer or from the Commission. - (10) Information on "Application for Vessel License for the Halibut Fishery" form must be accurate. - (11) The "Application for Vessel License for the Halibut Fishery" form shall be completed and signed by the vessel owner. - (12) Licenses issued under this section shall be valid only during the year in which they are issued. - (13) A new license is required for a vessel that is sold, transferred, renamed, or the documentation is changed. - (14) The license required under this section is in addition to any license, however designated, that is required under the laws of the United States or any of its States.
+- (1) No person shall fish for halibut from a vessel, nor possess halibut on board a vessel, used either for commercial fishing or as a charter vessel in Area 2A, unless the Commission has issued a license valid for fishing in Area 2A in respect of that vessel. - (2) A license issued for a vessel operating in Area 2A shall be valid only for operating either as a charter vessel or a commercial vessel, but not both. - (3) A vessel with a valid Area 2A commercial license cannot be used to sport fish for Pacific halibut in Area 2A. - (4) A license issued for a vessel operating in the commercial fishery in Area 2A shall be valid for one of the following, but not both: - (a) the directed commercial fishery during the fishing periods specified in paragraph (2) of section 8 and the incidental commercial fishery during the sablefish fishery specified in paragraph (3) of section 8; or - (b) the incidental catch fishery during the salmon troll fishery specified in paragraph (4) of section 8. - (5) A license issued in respect to a vessel referred to in paragraph (1) of this section must be carried on board that vessel at all times and the vessel operator shall permit its inspection by any authorized officer - (6) The Commission shall issue a license in respect to a vessel, without fee, from its office in Seattle, Washington, upon receipt of a completed, written, and signed "Application for Vessel License for the Halibut Fishery" form. - (7) A vessel operating in the directed commercial fishery or the incidental commercial fishery during the sablefish fishery in Area 2A must have its "Application for Vessel License for the Halibut Fishery" form postmarked no later than 11:59 PM on April 30, or on the first weekday in May if April 30 is a Saturday or Sunday. - (8) A vessel operating in the incidental commercial fishery during the salmon troll season in Area 2A must have its "Application for Vessel License for the Halibut Fishery" form postmarked no later than 11:59 PM on March 31, or the first weekday in April if March 31 is a Saturday or Sunday. - (9) Application forms may be obtained from any authorized officer or from the Commission. - (10) Information on "Application for Vessel License for the Halibut Fishery" form must be accurate. - (11) The "Application for Vessel License for the Halibut Fishery" form shall be completed and signed by the vessel owner. - (12) Licenses issued under this section shall be valid only during the year in which they are issued. - (13) A new license is required for a vessel that is sold, transferred, renamed, or the documentation is changed. - (14) The license required under this section is in addition to any license, however designated, that is required under the laws of the United States or any of its States.